Hardworking, salt-of-the-earth family man or unhinged white van warrior?

 B) Like a Japanese POW, mate.
 I’m out in the van first thing intimidating other road users.
 Then I’ve got to read the headlines in the Sun and have a fag to calm down.
 After that it’s a hard day haggling over cash-in-hand and mysteriously disappearing to ‘the yard’ for hours.

-What are you doing for Poppy Day?
+What did you do for Poppy Day?

 B) Covered my Transit in massive stickers of poppies and silhouettes of British soldiers at the Somme, with ‘Lest we forget’ in Gothic letters, not that there’s any f**king danger of that if I’m around.